Literary Devices – Shemot 32

 Three Accounts of the Sin

-• When comparing how Aharon recounts the tale to Moshe with the narrator's original, it appears that Aharon seeks to lighten the culpability of both the people and himself.
+• When comparing how Aharon recounts the tale to Moshe with the original account, it appears that Aharon seeks to lighten the culpability of both the people and himself.
 He omits the fact that the people gathered against him (“ויקהל העם על-אהרן”) and that they commanded him to rise (“קום”), both turns of phrase that imply aggression.
 He similarly omits the people's reference to the calf as a god and does not mention their active worship of it.
 Finally, he also reports a shortened version of his own deeds, making it sound as if the calf was fashioned without his active involvement, perhaps out of shame.

 • In Hashem's account to Moshe, in contrast, He appears to try to maximize the people's sin.
 Thus, He focuses specifically on the very facts that Aharon omitted – the people's active worship of the calf as a god.
 He makes no mention of the fear that led to the sin, likely so as not to mitigate the severity of the deed.
 He does, though, minimize Aharon's action, not mentioning his role at all.